Opening a bank account

 Do not forget to report the correct account to the employer.

 We recommend that you have a plan for the economic situation for the first weeks in Sweden due to the time it takes to arrange the id number and a bank account.

 Bank offices are generally open Monday–Friday, 10 am–4 pm.

+Once in Sweden, you will be able to use most international pay cards in stores, banks and cash machines/ATM’s.
 Note, to a large extent Sweden is a cash-free society.
-While most stores and eateries still accept cash, some will only accept payments via bankcards or Swish.
+While most stores and restaurants still accept cash, some will only accept payments via bankcards or Swish.
 Read more about paying with cards in Sweden.

 With a currency converter you can convert most common currencies to and from Swedish crowns, SEK.

 Here you can find information on current Swedish bank holidays.